About the Critical Minerals Strategic Reserve

 Critical minerals and rare earths are vital inputs to the modern and future economy.
 They underpin the energy transition, high tech manufacturing, AI, digital and defence technologies.

-The CMSR will support strategically important critical minerals projects where private finance is not available due to volatile markets.
-This will help:
+The CMSR supports strategically important critical minerals projects where private finance is not available due to volatile markets.
+This helps:

 • address supply chain vulnerabilities